markfain/ScriptsCherryMonster/README.md

 ## Tasks
 Simple tasks tool management, with integrations.
-Currently integrated to asana (//TODO: link).
+Currently integrated to Asana (//TODO: link).

 ### Configuration
 To configure the task tool, two things are needed: